JeffDeCola/concourse-resource-template/docs/_includes/README.md

 #### PART 2 - Check/Update Version

-In this example, I will mimic a getting a new version and increment until ver 5.
+In this example, I will mimic a getting a new version and increment until version 5.

 #### PART 3 - Output